How to machine wash sweaters?

 The key to sweater washing success is knowing how to wash your sweater's specific fiber.

-This guide to machine washing acrylic, angora, cashmere, chenille, cotton, silk and wool sweaters will keep them clean and looking like new.
+This guide to machine washing acrylic, angora, cashmere, chenille, cotton, silk and wool sweaters will help keep these cold-weather wardrobe staples clean and looking like new.

 Wash acrylic sweaters as directed on the label (usually warm water).
 Then either lay the sweater flat to dry or tumble dry on low if the label says that's OK.